 We want to do things with other people.
 We are happy to make things with our friends.

 Because we love companionship, we find ways to have someone to live with.

 An intimate relationship is an ultimate example of this.

 People are excited to have someone to marry that’s why they tend to make quick decisions.

 As a result, they end up marrying a person they don’t really know.

 Well, good things happen at the first stage of their marriage.
 But because they don’t really know each other, there’s a high risk of impending conflict.

 As I mentioned above, knowing other people is far more difficult than understanding our own personality.

 It takes time.

-If you think you know your love one just because you’ve been dating for several months, think again.
+If you think you know your loved one just because you’ve been dating for several months, think again.